Amity (brig): King George Sound

 The group disembarked on Boxing Day, 1826.

 Swan River Colony

 On 22 September 1829 Amity arrived at Fremantle from Singapore with passengers and crew totalling 15 people.
 She was the eighth shipping arrival in the fledgling Swan River Colony.

+Whaling

+The vessel was put to work in the whaling trade in Tasmania.
+Based in Hobart, she made twelve such voyages in the years between 1832 and 1841.

 Wrecked

 By 1844 the vessel was involved in the transport of cattle from Port Albert in Victoria across Bass Strait to Hobart in Tasmania.
 Amity was wrecked after running aground on an uncharted sandbar now called Vansittart Shoals (40°16′S 148°25′E) near Vansittart Island, north of Van Diemen's Land (later Tasmania) on 18 June 1845.

 Captain William Marr was sailing Amity from Hobart for Port Albert in ballast on 14 June 1845, with a crew of nine, and one passenger.
 They encountered a gale while entering Bass Strait and ran aground on a sand bank 12 mi off Shoaly Bay on the south-east coast of Flinders Island, presumably the Vansittart Shoals, 18 June 1845.
 As the ship broke up, she was abandoned, all making the island safely but in so doing, both boats were damaged.
 The castaways came across a party of sealers who loaned them another boat, and all except Captain Marr, who was later picked up by the schooner Letitia, headed for Cape Portland, Tasmania.